 See "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our International Operations- We are subject to risks associated with foreign currency exchange rates, fluctuations of which may negatively affect our revenue, cost of goods sold and gross margins and could result in exchange losses," "Item 4.
+Information on the Company-B. Business Overview-Regulations-Foreign Currency Exchange" and "Item 4.
 Information on the Company-B. Business Overview-Regulations-Dividend Distribution."